TheJare/ld52/README.md

 # Ludum Dare 52 - Harvest Clicker

+*Unfortunately I did not have the opportunity to work on this more than a couple hours.
+The basic idea is there but I didn't get to the fun part: upgrades and automation.*

 The theme of [Ludum Dare 52 game jam](https://ldjam.com/events/ludum-dare/52) is: **Harvest**

 [Ludum Dare entry page](https://ldjam.com/events/ludum-dare/52/)